Monits/findbugs-plugin/README.md

 # history

 ## 0.2.0-SNAPSHOT
+New detectors:
-- Detector for Effective Java's item 10. `toString` should be overriden when a class has inner state.
+- Effective Java's item 10. `toString` should be overriden when a class has inner state.
 The check will make sure if members have themselves any state / are primitives to discard meaningless reports (think of a Service with a reference to a DAO).
+- Effective Java's item 8.
+Never override `equals` if defined by a super-class other than `Object`.
+Doing so breaks the general `equals` contract by breaking *symmetry*.

 ## 0.1.1
 - forked from [WorksApplication's original plugin](WorksApplications/findbugs-plugin).